numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 must initially fully support the current behavior.
 A main difficulty is that for example the value ``156`` can be represented by ``np.uint8`` and ``np.int16``.
-It depends on the context which is considered the "minimal" representation (for ufuncs the context may be given by the loop order).
+The result depends on the "minimal" representation in the context of the conversion (for ufuncs the context may depend on the loop order).

 The Object Datatype
 ^^^^^^^^^^^^^^^^^^^

-The object datatype currently serves as a generic fallback for any value which is not representable otherwise.
+The object datatype currently serves as a generic fallback for any value which is not otherwise representable.
 However, due to not having a well defined type, it has some issues, for example when an array is filled with Python sequences::